European shares slide again, Provident Financial plummets

-LONDON, June 21 Weakness among financial and retail stocks sent European shares down again on Wednesday, as a profit warning sent Provident Financial sharply down.
+LONDON, June 21 (Reuters) - Weakness among financial and retail stocks sent European shares down again on Wednesday, as a profit warning sent Provident Financial sharply down.

 Europe's STOXX 600 fell 0.6 percent, extending the previous session's losses, while euro zone stocks fell more sharply, down 0.8 percent along with the bloc's blue chips .